-Most patients are very happy with their function and pain relief post knee replacement however a small percentage experience ongoing pain.
+Most patients are pleased with their function and pain relief post knee replacement however a small percentage experience ongoing pain.
 Associated symptoms include knee cap pain, stiffness, instability and swelling.
 Physical examination should exclude referred pain (spine/ hip/ vascular insufficiency), chronic regional pain syndrome (CRPS – characterised by skin changes, stiffness and intolerance to light touch), knee instability and extensor mechanism dysfunction.
-If you have ongoing issues post knee replacement useful investigations include an XR, blood tests (CRP/ ESR), joint aspirate (for white cell count) and a nuclear medicine scan (SPECT – CT).
+If you have ongoing issues after knee replacement surgery in Perth, useful investigations include an XR, blood tests (CRP/ ESR), joint aspirate (for white cell count) and a nuclear medicine scan (SPECT – CT).
 These tests can identify problems with your joint replacement which include

 - Component malposition